Purple Shamrock

 Purple Shamrock Summary: I love this precious little plant.
 Every year in the fall I dig it up, separate it, and tuck it around the garden near the border in the shade.That’s coral bells Palace Purple Heuchera beside the purple shamrock.
 I have never had long term luck with coral bells.
 I treat them like an annual but perhaps someone else might do better.
 THey are very popular at the plant stores.

-Purple Shamrock and Purple Heart
+Purple Heart Perennial

 Purple Heart is another perennial that works better in full sun.
 Purple Heart is a more compact and reliably broader leafed version of Purple Wandering Jew.